GO BACKFind out if your website is compliant

-Thus, an accessibility statement is a great way to promote your accessibility objectives and ensure that everyone knows exactly what you stand for.
+An accessibility statement is a great way to promote your accessibility objectives and ensure that everyone knows exactly what your brand stands for.

-Everyone who accesses the website, especially those with impairments, acknowledges the accessibility statement.
-Be cautious, however, for accessibility statements that make reckless or inaccurate promises could undermine rather than boost a website’s image.
+Everyone who accesses a site should have access to the accessibility statement.
+Be cautious though because accessibility statements that make reckless or inaccurate promises could undermine rather than boost a website’s image.

 An accessibility statement serves as a notice that tells plaintiff firm trolls to move along.
 If you have an accessibility statement, most of them will just skip to the next website on the list.

-When a differently-abled person reads your accessibility statement, it’s likely because they have questions about accessing your website.
+When a differently-abled person reads your accessibility statement, it’s probably because they have questions about accessing your site.

 A primary goal of generating an accessibility statement may be complying with legal requirements.

 However, it also allows you to engage with differently-abled customers by ensuring they have the same experience as all other customers.

 ADA demand letters are on the rise and SMB’s are in the middle of the storm.
 In order to fully protect yourself from ADA related lawsuits, you can choose one of the 3 automated solutions, which we highly recommend.

 A web accessibility statement is a public proclamation of your commitment to attaining online accessibility.
 It shows that your organization cares about accessibility and the measures it is taking to be compliant.

 On the other hand, a web accessibility policy is an internal document, available to both staff and customers, that highlights your accessibility goals and how you plan to achieve them.